-When Jeff Sonhouse (b.1968 New York, New York) first saw Hendricks's painting Tuff Tony (1978) in 1994 in Thelma Golden's Black Male exhibition at the Whitney Museum of American Art, he realized just how loaded with meaning, misconceptions, and power the black body could be.
-Hendricks's work later proved to be a catalyst for Sonhouse's own investigation of black masculinity, particularly his interest in challenging notions of racial stereotypes through a more complex representation of the black male.
+When Jeff Sonhouse (b .1968 New York, New York) first saw Hendricks's painting Tuff Tony (1978) in 1994 in Thelma Golden's Black Male exhibition at the Whitney Museum of American Art, he realized just how loaded with meaning, misconceptions, and power the black body could be.11 Hendricks's work later proved to be a catalyst for Sonhouse's own investigation of black masculinity, particularly his interest in challenging notions of racial stereotypes through a more complex representation of the black male.
 On the one hand, the masks on Sonhouse's nattily dressed subjects serve to conceal their identity and consequently undermine traditional portraiture.
 Yet, these masks still reveal the eyes, nose, and mouth, which are most closely associated with racial caricature.
 The resulting works allow the figure to function as both trickster and oracle, simultaneously spoofing stereotypes and conveying a tranquil spiritual presence.
-When first looking at Hendricks's paintings, Sonhouse says he was "drawn to his figures and how they embody a spirit of calm that allows you to comfortably experience whatever else is going on in the painting."
-12 In Decompositioning (2010) Sonhouse's subject personifies that same sense of calm as a swirling piano breaks apart behind the figure while piano wire and wood scraps are thrust forward from the surface of canvas.
-Drawing a parallel between musical and visual compositions, the work reads as a commentary on the act of painting itself.

-Luis Gispert

-Dios Mio D&G, 2011

-C-print
+When first looking at Hendricks's paintact of painting itself. original.

-171.5 x 122 cm

-© Luis Gispert

-Images Courtesy of Mary Boone Gallery, New
+Luis Gispert Dios Mio D&G. 2011 C-print 171.5 x 122 cm © Luis Gispert Images Courtesy of Mary Boone Gallery, New York

-York